-Applicants must have received a Ph.D. in computer science or a related field by the start date of the position, and should have demonstrated potential for excellence and productivity in research, and a commitment to high-quality teaching.
-Exceptionally strong senior candidates may also be considered, and must have an established record of outstanding research and excellent teaching.
-Such candidates will be eligible for tenured Associate Professor or Professor positions.
+Applicants must have received a PhD in Computer Science or a related field by the start date of the position and should have demonstrated potential for excellence and productivity in research and a commitment to high-quality teaching.

-While applicants in all areas of computer science will be given serious consideration, we are particularly interested in candidates in the areas of machine learning, artificial intelligence, computer systems (broadly construed), robotics, databases, data analytics, and data-intensive computing.
+While applicants in all areas of Computer Science will be given serious consideration, we are particularly interested in candidates in the areas of Computer Graphics, Human Computer Interaction, Machine Learning, Artificial Intelligence, Robotics, and Databases.

-The department has over 40 faculty members with wide-ranging research interests including artificial intelligence, algorithms, autonomic computing, computational biology, computer graphics, computer vision, databases, data mining, parallel and distributed systems, real-time systems, robotics, security, software engineering, and wireless and mobile computing.
-The Computer Science Department has over $6 million in annual research funding and has 11 recipients of the National Science Foundation’s prestigious CAREER awards.
+The Computer Science Department has over 40 faculty members with wide-ranging research interests including artificial intelligence, algorithms, autonomic computing, computational biology, computer graphics, computer vision, databases, data mining, parallel and distributed systems, real-time systems, robotics, security, software engineering, and wireless and mobile computing.
+The department has more than $7 million in annual research funding and 11 recipients of the National Science Foundation’s prestigious CAREER award.

-In addition to B.S., M.S. and Ph.D. programs in Computer Science, the department offers M.S. programs in Information Systems, Information Security and Assurance, and Software Engineering.
-The department also participates in an interdisciplinary M.S. in Data Analytics Engineering offered by the Volgenau School of Engineering.
-For more information on the department, visit our Web site: http://cs.gmu.edu/.
+In addition to BS, MS, and PhD programs in Computer Science, the department offers MS programs in Information Systems, Information Security and Assurance, and Software Engineering.
+It also participates in an interdisciplinary MS in Data Analytics Engineering.
+For more information on the department, visit our website: http://cs.gmu.edu/.

-For full consideration, applicants must apply for position number F105Az at http://jobs.gmu.edu/; complete and submit the online application; and upload a statement of professional goals including your perspective on teaching and research (to attach as ‘Other Doc’), a complete C.V. with publications, and the names of three professional references.
-The review of applications will begin February 1, 2017, and continue until the position is filled.
+For full consideration applicants must apply for position number F196AZ at http://jobs.gmu.edu; complete and submit the online application; and upload a complete C.V. with publications, statement of teaching interests, statement of research interests, and the names of three professional references.
+The review of applications will begin January 15, 2018 and continue until the position is filled.

 George Mason University is an equal opportunity/affirmative action employer, committed to promoting inclusion and equity in its community.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, gender identity, sexual orientation, national origin, disability, or protected veteran status.